 Custom loop templates are used to generate loop diagrams which have connections that are complicated and that "branch out" from the standard twin conductor connection between an instrument and the DCS.

 A custom loop template should contain a template for the graphical elements of the entire loop circuit.
 This allows a completely customisable loop diagram to be created in any free form layout.

-Custom loop templates contain formulae in order to connect to and load data from several components in the database.
-These formulae are NOT resolved in the same way as with simple automatically drawn loops.
+Custom loop templates contain relationships in order to connect to and load data from several components in the database.
+These relationships are NOT resolved in the same way as with simple automatically drawn loops.
 Please read the following linked section if you wish to create and use "Custom loops".

 Loop Component Templates

 These are AutoCAD DWG files.
 Simple loop diagrams are constructed automatically by Instrument Manager by inserting many small "loop component" template drawings, one for each component, onto the otherwise empty loop diagram template, thus building a connected loop circuit.
 Each component is represented by a loop component template appropriate to that component.

 Custom loops do not use the loop component templates.

 In loop component templates, relational column fields on the component template are resolved from the tag record of the component that the template represents.
 It could be a cable, wire, instrument or other.
 As an example, if an #"R1:CATDESC# formula were used on an attribute on a component template for a device then it would be the CATDESC column of the RATINGS record of the DEVICE that is being inserted that will be loaded into the attribute.

 Loop component templates can be found in the <EDS>\IMP_IM\LPComponentTemplates directory for imperial units or the <EDS>\MET_IM\LPComponentTemplates directory for metric units.

 Each component can be configured to use a specific loop component template.
 If a specific template is not configured it will use the default loop component template for its component type.